 18.22.
-The Internal Regulation of the Appointments and Remuneration Committee attributes it the functions provided in Recommendation 18.22.
-YES ISA's has a Corporate Board and Governance Committee, which is regulated by Agreement 100 of 31 July 2015 of ISA's Board of Directors, which fulfills the functions of the Appointments and Remunerations Committee referred to in the Country Code.
+The Internal Regulation of the YES Appointments and Remuneration Committee attributes it the functions provided in Recommendation 18.22.
+ISA's has a Corporate Board and Governance Committee, which also serves as appointments and remuneration committee, which is regulated by Agreement 106 of 25 November 2016 of ISA's Board of Directors, which fulfills the functions referred to in the Country Code.
 18.23.
-The main objective of the Risk Committee is to assist the Board of Directors in fulfilling its responsibilities of supervision in relation to risk management.
-YES The Corporate Board and Governance Committee, which is regulated by Agreement 100 of 31 July 2015, fulfills the functions of the Risk Committee referred to in the Country Code.
+The main objective of the Risk YES Committee is to assist the Board of Directors in fulfilling its responsibilities of supervision in relation to risk management.
+The Corporate Board and Governance Committee, which is regulated by Agreement 106 of 25 November 2016, fulfills the functions of the Risk Committee referred to in the Country Code.
 A function of this Committee is to review and evaluate the integrity and adequacy of the risk management function of the Company.
 18.24.
-At the request of the President of the Assembly, the President of the Risk Committee may report to the General Assembly of Shareholders on specific aspects of the activities conducted by the Committee.
-YES Agreement 100 of the Board of Directors, which regulates the Corporate Board and Governance Committee, establishes that a function of this Committee is reporting to the General Assembly of Shareholders and addressing the issues raised to them by shareholders in matters of their competence.
-No request by the Assembly's President was submitted in the Ordinary Assembly of Shareholders held in 2015, as provided in the Recommendation.
+At the request of the President of the YES Meeting, the President of the Risk Committee may report to the General Meeting of Shareholders on specific aspects of the activities conducted by the Committee. the Corporate Board and Governance Committee, which is regulated by Agreement 106 of November 25, 2016, exercises the functions of the Risks Committee, among which, it has the function of reporting to the General Meeting of Shareholders and addressing the issues raised to them by shareholders in matters of their competence.
+No request by the Meeting's President was submitted in the Ordinary Meeting of Shareholders held in 2017, as provided in the Recommendation.
 18.25.
 The Internal Regulation of the Risk Committee that attributes it the functions set out in Recommendation 18.25., with the adjustments that are necessary to distinguish between companies that belong to the financial sector or to the actual sector of the economy, without prejudice to the functions provided to this Committee by the current standards.
-YES ISA has the Corporate Board and Governance Committee, which is regulated by Agreement 100 of the 31 July 2015 of ISA's Board of Directors, which performs the functions of the Risk Committee established in Recommendation 18.25 of the Country Code and according to ISA's nature and the activities it develops.
+ISA has the Corporate Board and Governance Committee, which is regulated by Agreement 106 of the 25 November 2016 of ISA's Board of Directors, which performs the functions of the Risk Committee established in Recommendation 18.25 of the Country Code and according to ISA's nature and the activities it develops.